A Deeper Look at the Birth of the Messiah - Part 2

 Notice that they did not present these gifts to Joseph or Mary like one would at a modern day baby shower.
 They presented these gifts to Jesus.

 What made these gifts so special?
-What in the world is frankincense and myrrh?
+What is frankincense and myrrh?
 How were these gifts fit for a baby?

 While each gift held great monetary value, which could have easily helped with Joseph and Mary’s financial needs in the years ahead as they fled to Egypt and later as they established themselves in Nazareth, it is what these gifts represented that made them most significant.